Medical Tourism Statistics 2026: Latin America Costs, Market Size & Trends

 Is healthcare in Latin America safe and accredited?

-Joint Commission International (JCI) accreditation is the global gold standard.
-Brazil has 58 JCI-accredited facilities, Mexico has 9, and Colombia has 6.
-Colombia ranks 22nd in WHO healthcare rankings, ahead of the USA at 37th.
+Joint Commission International (JCI) accreditation is the most widely recognised international standard.
+Brazil has 75 JCI-accredited organizations, Mexico has 19, and Colombia has 9 (official JCI directory, August 2026).
+In the WHO’s last global health-system ranking (World Health Report 2000), Colombia placed 22nd, ahead of the United States at 37th.

 Which country is best for which procedure?